-Danny Khor (they/them/theirs) grew up in Penang, Malaysia and Tampa, Florida.
-Their interest in marine conservation was sparked as a young child by witnessing the rapid progression of coral bleaching and sea level rise in Florida, the prevalence of plastic in the ocean, and the impacts of these changes on local ecosystems.
-Danny attended the University of Florida, where they graduated with a Bachelor of Science in Marine Sciences and a minor in Zoology (2021).
+Danny Khor (they/them/他) is a queer trans first-and-a-half-generation immigrant who grew up in Penang, Malaysia and Tampa, Florida.
+Their interest in marine conservation was sparked as a young child by witnessing the rapid progression of coral bleaching and sea level rise, the prevalence of plastic in the ocean, and the impacts of these changes on local ecosystems.
+Danny attended the University of Florida, where they graduated with a Bachelor of Science in Marine Sciences and a minor in Zoology in spring 2021.

-While at UF, Danny was able to pursue a wide variety of opportunities in marine conservation which included a manatee management project with the Crystal River National Wildlife Refuge, identifying cold-water coral and sponge habitats in the Gulf of Mexico, and working as a curatorial assistant for the second-largest ichthyological museum collection in the U.S. An REU program with the Southeast Alaska Tribal Ocean Research Network introduced them to how monumentally important the preservation of environmental resources is to human lives, and how climate change can have disproportionate effects on Alaska Native communities and other disadvantaged groups that rely on the ocean for sustenance, livelihoods, and cultural touchstones.
-These experiences were formative lessons on the importance of environmental stewardship and traditional ecological knowledge, and reinforced Danny's dedication to pursuing science which is equitable and intersectional.
-Since then, they have been involved in leading diversity, equity, and inclusion movements at UF, organizing civil rights protests, and continue to work toward social and environmental justice.
+While at UF, Danny was able to pursue a wide variety of opportunities in marine conservation which included a manatee management project with the Crystal River National Wildlife Refuge, identifying cold-water coral and sponge habitats in the Gulf of Mexico, and working as a curatorial assistant for the second-largest ichthyological museum collection in the U.S. An REU program with the Southeast Alaska Tribal Ocean Research Network in Danny's sophomore year of undergrad introduced them to how viscerally and monumentally important the preservation of environmental resources is to human lives, and how climate change is having disproportionate effects on Indigenous communities and other disadvantaged groups that rely on the ocean for sustenance, livelihoods, and cultural touchstones.
+These experiences were formative lessons on the importance of environmental justice and stewardship, and reinforced Danny's dedication to helping create an equitable and healthy future.

 In their free time, Danny can usually be found longboarding around town, reading, scouting new dive sites, and spending time with their friends.